 Classic French Mussels, they sound complicated but are really one of the easiest things you will make in your air fryer.
 Simply mix a few ingredients together set in your air fryer oven or basket, and within a few minutes, you will have a dinner fit for a king.

 - 4 tablespoons butter melted and unsalted

 - 2 tablespoons heavy cream

-- Start by pouring your Mussels into a large mixing bowl, mix in the garlic, butter, white wine, and heavy cream.
+Start by pouring your Mussels into a large mixing bowl, and mix in the garlic, butter, white wine, and heavy cream.

-- Set the temperature to 400 degrees F, for 5 minutes, after 5 minutes toss them, or shake the basket.
-And set for another 5 minutes.
+Set the temperature to 400 degrees F, for 5 minutes, after 5 minutes toss them, or shake the basket.
+And set for another 2 to 5 minutes.